 Some portions of forest is managed in terms of a policy to rehabilitate destroyed forests, consolidate existing forest patches by reconverting abandoned plantations or forest margins to manageable boundaries, and to eliminate alien vegetation.

-Sustainable timber harvesting is currently practiced according to the Senility Criteria Yield Regulation System.
+Sustainable timber harvesting is currently practiced according to the Senility Criteria Harvest (SCH) yield regulation system.
 Monitoring is vital to ensuring that harvesting is sustainable when it deviates from the natural disturbance regime.

 Overall, the outlook for future protection and conservation of these forests is encouraging.